 I’m positive I’ve been that person, but then I chose to change my life rather than live a life of what would have almost certainly become one of misery.

 As I’ve gotten out, I’ll admit that I struggle to understand people who stay in it any longer than they ‘have’ to.
 And for that reason, and more, I share a little of my story with you today.

-About 6 years ago, my husband and I were faced with a tough decision about our marriage.
+Five years into our marriage, my husband and I were faced with a tough decision about our marriage.

 We’d realised that we were no longer on the same path in life, and were at a point where we had to decide what to do about it.

 For my part, it had been a long time coming.
 I knew I wasn’t happy, and at the same time as I was trying to figure out if we could salvage our marriage, I’d had started planning my exit, in case the worst came to the worst.